hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

     + probably save the context property values in a hardware register on the graphics card
     + multiple contexts able to be saved consecutively and restored
     + multiple contexts saved in stacked manner
-  + __best practice__: save the context before any activities modifying the context, and restore it at the end of the activities, in particular, a function
+  + __<mark style="color: black; background-color: lightpink;">best practice</mark>__: save the context before any activities modifying the context, and restore it at the end of the activities, in particular, a function